TechieTeee/Covalent-Data-Alchemists-Program-S1/README.md

 ## WEEK 3
-RRR (Reach, Retention and Revenue) Analysis for NFTrade NFT Market Place and How Market Place Activity Impacts NFT projects
+RRR (Reach, Retention and Revenue) Analysis for NFTrade NFT Market Place and How Market Place Activity Impacts NFT projects Write up was completed with a required Twitter or blog thread.

+## WEEK 4
+Original schedule was changed to accomodate the change in the start date.